Citrix DaaS

 Note:

-This article describes how to create catalogs using the Full Configuration interface.
+This article describes how to create catalogs using Studio.
 If you’re using Quick Deploy to create Azure resources, follow the guidance in Create catalogs using Quick Deploy.

 Collections of physical or virtual machines are managed as a single entity called a machine catalog.
 Within a machine catalog, all machines share a common operating system type, which can be either multi-session OS or single-session OS, such as Windows or Linux-based systems.